 Joint Commission Certified

-Mission Search is committed to providing a higher standard of service and to the delivery of safe, quality patient care.
+Mission Search International, Inc. (Mission Search) is committed to providing a higher standard of service and to the delivery of safe, quality patient care.
 Mission Search complies with the Joint Commission’s Standards for Healthcare Staffing Services.
 As our customer, you can have confidence that the processes within Mission Search support that the supplemental staff working in your organization have met the requirements established by the Joint Commission.
-To assure compliance with the Joint Commission Standards for Healthcare Staffing Services, Mission Search provides the customer a written description of the service features listed in the Joint Commission Policy Statement below.
+To assure compliance with the Joint Commission Standards for Healthcare Staffing Services, Mission Search provides the customer a written description of the following service features.

 Joint Commission Policy Statement

-Mission Search will not engage subcontractors to offer Assigned Employees unless agreed to in advance by the customer.
+Mission Search will not engage subcontractors to provide Assigned Providers unless agreed by the customer.

-Assigned Employees may only be placed in positions that match the job description for which Mission Search selects them; if an Assigned Employee is asked to float to another department with the customer, the department must be a comparable department or unit, and the float provider must have demonstrated competency, and have the appropriate certifications, credentials for that department/unit.
-Assigned Employees should only be floated to areas of comparable clinical diagnoses and acuities.
+Assigned Providers may only be placed in assignments that match the job description for which Mission Search assigns them; if an Assigned Provider is asked to float to another department with the customer, the department must be a like department or unit and the float provider must have demonstrated previous competency and have the appropriate certifications, credentials for that department/unit.
+Assigned Providers should only be floated to areas of comparable clinical diagnoses and acuities.

 3. Competency Review

-It is the responsibility of Mission Search to conduct and finalize the pre-employment assessment of the Assigned Employee competence based on the techniques, procedures, technology, and skills needed to provide care, treatment, and services to the populations served by the customer upon completion of Mission Search orientation.
+It is the responsibility of Mission Search to conduct and finalize the pre-employment assessment of the Assigned Provider’s competence based on the techniques, procedures, technology and skills needed to provide care, treatment and services to the populations served by the customer upon completion of Mission Search’ orientation.

-It shall be the responsibility of the customer to cooperate in a review or evaluation of each Assigned Employee, relative to the provider’s ability to perform specific job functions upon completion of provider’s assignment or shift.
-Mission Search relies on the customer’s feedback to accurately assess and re-assess the competence of the Assigned Employee on an ongoing basis based on the customer’s report of clinical performance.
+It shall be the responsibility of the customer to cooperate in a review or evaluation of each Assigned Provider, relative to the provider’s ability to perform specific job functions upon completion of provider’s assignment or shift.
+Mission Search relies on the customer’s feedback in order to accurately assess and re-assess the competence of the Assigned Provider on an ongoing basis based on the customer’s report of clinical performance.

 4. Orientation of Providers

 Mission Search will provide all new providers with an orientation to the company’s policies and procedures.
-It shall be the responsibility of the customer to orient assigned employees to the facility and its rules and regulations and to acquaint them with the facility policies and procedures, including dress code, physical layout and equipment and to validate competency and ability of Assigned Employee to use the equipment properly.
+It shall be the responsibility of customer to orient assigned providers to the facility and its rules and regulations and to acquaint them with the facility policies and procedures, including dress code, physical layout and equipment and to validate competency and ability of Assigned Provider to properly use equipment.

 5. Providers and Independent Contractors

-As the provider of staffing services, Mission Search will be the employer of Assigned Employees.
-At its sole discretion Mission Search reserves the right to utilize Independent Contractors in addition to its employees, to assist in the provision of all agreed upon Healthcare Supplemental Staffing services.
+As the provider of staffing services, Mission Search will be the employer of Assigned Providers and shall not by reason of their temporary assignment with the customer through Mission Search become an employee of the customer.
+At its sole discretion Mission Search reserves the right to utilize Independent Contractors in addition to its providers, to assist in the provision of all agreed upon Healthcare Supplemental Staffing services.